AneroDev/CryptoCreator/anero-full-restart-guide.md

 ### 7.2 Create DNS Record

-Point `node.getanero.org` to your public IP: `3.128.66.2`
+Point `node.getanero.org` to `3.128.66.2`

-Add A record in your DNS provider:
+Add in your DNS provider:
 ```
 node.getanero.org  A  3.128.66.2
 ```

-**Wait 5-10 minutes for DNS propagation**
+Wait 5-10 minutes for propagation.

 ### 7.3 Configure Nginx Reverse Proxy